dnvgl/qats/docs/source/gui.rst

 Graphical User Interface
 ########################

-.. note:: Make GIF examples
+.. todo:: Include description on how to launch etc. + include GIF examples

 .. .. only:: html
 ..